Axial spondyloarthritis: Diagnosis

+Prognosis

+Some with more severe disease may experience fusion of their vertebrae, a condition referred to as bamboo spine.
+Men are more likely to accrue radiographic joint damage, whereas women tend to experience comparatively worse quality of life and disease activity.

 Management

+There is currently no cure for axial spondyloarthritis, but there are various disease management strategies.

 Traditional NSAIDs and COX-2 inhibitor NSAIDs are effective for treating axSpA.
 The potential harms may not differ when compared to a placebo treatment in the short term.
 Various NSAIDs are equally effective (e.g.: Cox2 NSAIDS and traditional NSAIDS).
 Continuous NSAID use may reduce radiographic spinal progression, but this requires confirmation.

+Those who cannot tolerate these medications or who require more intensive treatment may be prescribed biologic medications such as a TNF-alpha inhibitor in an attempt to alter the immune response driving the disease.

+Physical therapy, aiming to improve and maintain mobility and physical function, as well as reducing pain and stiffness, is -together with NSAIDs- the most common treatment for Axial Spondyloarthritis.
+It also plays a significant role in the prognosis of the disease and in the patients function and well-beeing.
+The main focus for physical therapy should be individualized physical activity and training to improve cardiorespiratory fitness, strength, mobility and neuromotor function.
+Many patients with rheumatic diseases struggle with adherence to exercise recommendations.
+Therfore, it is important to support the patient in managing their condition and maintaining adherence to their training regimen.

-In 2019 the American College of Rheumatology, Spondylitis Association of America and Spondyloarthritis Research and Treatment Network published updated recommendations for the treatment of the condition based un updated literature reviews.
+In 2019 the American College of Rheumatology, Spondylitis Association of America and Spondyloarthritis Research and Treatment Network published updated recommendations for the treatment of the condition based on updated literature reviews.